Weber bar

-A Weber bar is a device used in the detection of gravitational waves first devised and constructed by physicist Joseph Weber at the University of Maryland.
-The device consisted of aluminium cylinders, 2 meters in length and 1 meter in diameter, antennae for detecting gravitational waves.
+A Weber bar is a type of resonant mass gravitational wave detector designed to detect gravitational waves, devised and constructed by physicist Joseph Weber at the University of Maryland.
+Multiple of these devices were made, both of consisting of aluminium cylinders and stated to be 1.5 (5ft) meters in length, 0.6m (2ft) and 0.2m (8") in diameter, antennae for detecting gravitational waves.
+There is a third with a 1220 hertz resonance without stated length parameters.